 My oldest has always enjoyed doing puzzles.
 We were completing a 1,000 piece President’s puzzle together by the time he was 6.
 We’ve done it several times now and it’s always a big hit.
 He’s really into history so this particular puzzle always captivates him.

-Find a puzzle on a topic that interest you kid and create a space to start chipping away at it.
+Find a puzzle on a topic that interest your kid and create a space to start chipping away at it.
 Nobody says you must do it in one sitting.
-Spend a little time bounding with your kid each day while you start connecting the pieces.
+Spend a little time bonding with your kid each day while you start connecting the pieces.

 #15 Card Games or Board Games

 Most of us have a few of these lying around and likely have a few family favorites.
 Encourage your kids to play with them even if you’re busy with something else.
 You may find they make-up their own, more fun and creative way to play.

 There are some great single player games available too.
 Solitaire is classic single player card game that only requires a single deck of cards.
 Think Fun’s Invasion of the Cow Snatchers and Smart Games’ IQ Stars make great single player games too.

 Have the kids dress up as pirates and start hunting for treasure.
 Write out clues on pieces of paper for them to find around the house.